 Find each child books on dolphins at their reading level.
 Assign appropriate writing assignments or simply using notebooking pages for children to show what they’re learning.

-I found a science program for the younger children spent 8 or 9 weeks on each of the groups and included science experiments.
+I found a science program for the younger children that spends 8 or 9 weeks on each of the groups and included science experiments.
 The children and I read from the science program.

 Do you combine your children for some or all subjects?